smallg0at/VideoNotes/readme.md

 ### Browser

-simply open `VideoNotes.html` in any browser or serve on a server.
+simply serve on a server, and change the share.service on main.mjs.

 Internet Explorer is supported, but its scripts should be compiled from main.mjs with `npm run babel` first.